Bengt I. Samuelsson

-Bengt Ingemar Samuelsson (born 21 May 1934) is a Swedish biochemist.
+Bengt Ingemar Samuelsson (21 May 1934 – 5 July 2024) was a Swedish biochemist.
 He shared with Sune K. Bergström and John R. Vane the 1982 Nobel Prize for Physiology or Medicine for discoveries concerning prostaglandins and related substances.

 Education and early life

-He was born in Halmstad in southwest Sweden and studied at Stockholm University, where he became a professor in 1967.
+Samuelsson was born in Halmstad in southwest Sweden, studied at Lund University, and was a professor in medical and physiological chemistry at Karolinska Institute in Stockholm in 1973.
+He was president of Karolinska Institute from 1982 to 1995 and chairman of the Nobel Foundation from 1993 to 2005.

 Research and career

 Discussing the role of prostaglandins in the body, Samuelsson explained, "It's a control system for the cells that participates in many biological functions.
 There are endless possibilities of manipulating this system in drug development."